Allergy Shots in Providence, RI: What to Know

 Are there allergists near me in Providence?

 Yes, Providence has multiple board-certified allergists through Lifespan, Care New England, and Brown University-affiliated practices.
-However, at-home sublingual immunotherapy with telehealth consultations is also available as a convenient alternative.
+However, Curex at-home SCIT with telehealth consultations is also available as a convenient alternative.

 Can I get allergy treatment at home in Providence, RI?

-Yes, Curex delivers at-home allergy testing kits and personalized sublingual immunotherapy drops to Providence addresses.
-After a telehealth consultation with a board-certified allergist, treatment starts at $59/month with no office visits required.
+Yes, Curex delivers at-home SCIT (allergy shots) to Providence addresses.
+After a telehealth consultation with a board-certified allergist and an at-home allergy test, treatment starts at $129/month with no weekly clinic visits required.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.